William Bell Wait

-Education and early life
+Early life and education

 William Bell Wait was born in Amsterdam, New York on March 25, 1839.
 He grew up in New York and attended the Albany Academy and later the Albany Normal College in 1859.
 Subsequent to graduating he obtained a teaching position at the New York Institute for the Education of the Blind, where he spent two years.
 He then went on to study under Tremain and Peckham in Albany.
 He was called to the bar in 1862.

 He married Phoebe Jane Babcock on October 27, 1863, and they had seven children.

 He was acting first superintendent of the City of Kingston, N.Y. school district in 1863.
 In October 1863 he was appointed Principal of the New York Institute for the Education of the Blind.
 He served in this capacity until March 1905.
 He was subsequently appointed Emeritus Principal, and served until his death, which took place at his home in New York City on October 25, 1916.